jspw/The-Weird-Javascript/README.md

 console.log(x);
 ```

-now you can predict the output i hope so.
+Now you can predict the output, I hope so.

 output